 Kaimana Shave Ice

-Overall, Kaimana Shave Ice is definitely the best Oahu shave ice joint for foodies.
+Overall, Kaimana Shave Ice is definitely the best Oahu shave ice joint for foodies and people who love acai bowls.
 For a classic pairing, order vanilla ice cream with pineapple shave ice sprinkled with sweet-but-tart li hing mui powder, a local Asian-inspired delicacy.
 Topped with local plumeria (which, yes, is edible) it’s a beautiful twist on this classic Hawaiian dessert.

 Aoki’s Shave Ice